Understanding Hip Fractures

 The hip can fracture in many places.
 Most often, the fracture occurs in the upper part of the femur.
-You can also have more than one type of fracture at a time.
+Rarely, you can also have more than one type of fracture at a time:

 A transcervical fracture is a break across the neck of the femur, just under the ball.
 This type of fracture can interrupt blood flow to the joint.